 If you already have macOS Mojave public beta installed on your Mac, go to System Preferences, Software Update to download the new beta.
 This is Apple’s new system software update user interface in macOS Mojave.
 You don’t have to go to Mac App Store > Updates anymore to download system updates.

 Apple had released the first developer beta for macOS Mojave on the same day as their developer conference.
-The developer beta is only available for registered Apple developers, which is a paid membership.
-However, anybody can register for Apple’s public beta and download it.
+The developer beta is currently available to registered Apple developers, which is a paid membership.
+However, anybody can sign-up for Apple’s public beta and download it.
 Even though public betas are generally more stable than developer versions, please note that you might still run into issues so it is best to backup your data before continuing.

 Check if your Mac is compatible with macOS Mojave

 Apple dropped support for a number of Macs with Mojave.
-Here is a list of supported Mac models:
+Here is a list of supported Macs:

 - iMacs, MacBook Pro, MacBook Air and Mac Mini models introduced in mid-2012 or later

 - MacBooks introduced in 2015 or later

 - 2010 and 2012 Mac Pro models and later, with recommended Metal-compatible graphics cards

 - iMac Pro, 2017 and later

 Backup your Mac!